mschuett/Factorio-AtomicArtilleryRemote/README.md

 When the remote is used the mod checks all artillery turrets in range.
 If any turret in range has Atomic Artillery Shells, then all the other turrets are disabled for a short time, so that only the "right" turret may fire.

+## Issues

+It works reasonably well with turrets, but I could not get it to work with Artillery Wagons:
+The mod does find the wagon, and it disables it, and then the wagon shoots anyway.

 ## Comments on the Lua code

 Be careful, this is my first attempt writing Lua.